FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 ### Rejected options

-1. Ignore time zone information and always provide `OffsetDateTime` at offset 0 (UTC/GMT), and set value at offset 0.
+1. Ignore time zone information and always provide `OffsetDateTime` or `OffsetTime` at offset 0 (UTC/GMT), and set value at offset 0.

     This is similar to what the PostgreSQL JDBC driver does.